-First, because chamber vacuum bags have no ridges, so they're easier to get clean.
+First, because chamber vacuum bags have no ridges, they're easier to get clean.

 Second, because you can completely control where the seal goes--so if you want to use a bag multiple times, put the seal at the very top and move it down as you re-seal it.

-This is much harder to do with an inexpensive edge sealer because most of them require quite a bit of bag for the sealer to work--some up to a third of the bag.
-The FoodSaver FM2000 is an exception to this, and it is Rational Kitchen's number one choice for an economy-priced sealer.
+This is much harder to do with an edge sealer because most of them require quite a bit of bag for the sealer to work--some up to a third of the bag.
+The FoodSaver FM2000 is an exception to this, and it is Rational Kitchen's number one choice for a reasonably priced edge sealer.

 Throwaway Products Vs. Durability

 Today, inexpensive vacuum sealers are considered throwaway items.
 That is, once they're broken, they're broken.
 It costs as much to repair them as it does to replace them.
 And repairs rarely return the vacuum pump to "like new" condition.

 This is true for all the edge sealers that cost less than $150 or so--and even true for some that cost more!
 (If you want more information on this, check out Vacuum Sealer Reviews: The Best Sellers on Amazon.
 This article goes into a lot of detail about the differences between vacuum sealers.)